abarker/typped/_sources/recursive_descent.rst.txt

 This example uses several of the helper methods functions to quickly define tokens.
-The tokens must all be defined, but they do not need to be explicitly made into token literals (at least not for grammar-based parsing alone).
+The tokens must all be defined, but they do not need to be explicitly made into literal token (at least not for grammar-based parsing alone).
 They are simply read in as tokens from the lexer because the grammar specifies what to look for.